 The radiofrequency generator produces electrical currents in the range of radiofrequency waves.
 Insulated wires connect the generator to the needle electrodes and to grounding pads, which are placed on the patient's back or thigh.

 The microwave generator produces electromagnetic waves in the microwave energy spectrum.
 It is connected by insulated wires to the needles.

 The CT scanner is typically a large, donut-shaped machine with a short tunnel in the center.
 You will lie on a narrow table that slides in and out of this short tunnel.
 Rotating around you, the x-ray tube and electronic x-ray detectors are located opposite each other in a ring, called a gantry.
 The computer workstation that processes the imaging information is in a separate control room.
 This is where the technologist operates the scanner and monitors your exam in direct visual contact.
 The technologist will be able to hear and talk to you using a speaker and microphone.

 This procedure may use other equipment, including an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.

 How does the procedure work?

 Radiofrequency ablation works by passing electrical currents in the range of radiofrequency waves between the needle electrode and the grounding pads placed on the patient's skin.
-These currents create heat around the electrode, which when directed into the tumor, heats and destroys the cancer cells.
+These currents create heat around the electrode.
+The heat is directed into the tumor where it heats and destroys the cancer cells.
 At the same time, heat from radiofrequency energy closes small blood vessels and lessens the risk of bleeding.
 The dead tumor cells are gradually replaced by scar tissue that shrinks over time.

-Ultrasound, computed tomography or magnetic resonance imaging may be used to help the physician guide the needle electrode into the tumor.
+The doctor may use ultrasound, computed tomography, or magnetic resonance imaging to help guide the needle electrode into the tumor.

 How is the procedure performed?